 - Add 1-2 inches of water to steamer and turn it on

 - Pull off 5 sheets of Aluminum Foil, making them square

 - Cut dough into 5 equal pieces and shape into logs 5-6" long

-- Roll each log in Foil and twist edges to seal.
+Roll each log in Foil and twist edges to seal.
 (You can use parchment paper in between the brats and the foil if you wish.)

 - Steam for 45 minutes